-Space Considerations for Incremental Backups
+Other Considerations for Incremental Backups

 The incremental backup feature is primarily intended for InnoDB tables, or non-InnoDB tables that are read-only or rarely updated.
+Incremental backups detect changes at the level of pages in the InnoDB data files, as opposed to table rows; each page that has changed is backed up.
+Thus, the space and time savings are not exactly proportional to the percentage of changed InnoDB rows or columns.

-For non-InnoDB files, the entire file is included in an incremental backup if that file changed since the previous backup.
+For non-InnoDB files, the entire file is always included in an incremental backup, which means the savings for backup resources are less significant when comparing with the case with InnoDB tables.